 The outlook for obesity is only continuing a trend.
 “Obesity prevalence has increased in pandemic dimensions over the past 50 years,” according to a study in Nature Reviews Endocrinology.
 And obesity is one of the leading risk factors for premature death.

-It was linked to 4.7 million deaths globally in 2017, which is nearly four times the number that died in road accidents and nearly five times the number that died from /AIDS three years ago, according to Global Burden in Disease.
+It was linked to 4.7 million deaths globally in 2017, which is nearly four times the number that died in road accidents and nearly five times the number that died from HIV/AIDS three years ago, according to Global Burden in Disease.

 Furthermore, according to the World Health Organization (WHO) obesity is now significantly on the increase in low- and middle-income countries, especially in urban areas.